 If a student who lives in on-campus housing is determined to have been missing for 24 hours, the college has 24 hours after receiving the information to initiate the missing student notification procedures.
 This does not preclude the college from making a determination that a student is missing before the student has been missing for a full 24 hours, or from initiating notification procedures as soon as it is determined that the student is missing.

 Before presuming that a student is missing, reasonable measures should be taken to determine whether those familiar with the student have not seen or heard from the student for an unusual period of time or is aware of the student’s location.

-For students who reside in on-campus housing, the Residence Life/Club Specialist will notify:
+For students who reside in on-campus housing, the Assistant Director, Student Life & Housing will notify:

-Centralia Police Department, the Director of Buildings and Grounds/Clery Compliance Officer, Vice President of Student Services, the Director of Student Life and the missing student contact person or persons identified by the student on their housing application.
+Centralia Police Department, the Safety & Security Manager, Vice President of Student Services, the Director of Student Life and the missing student contact person or persons identified by the student on their housing application.
 The missing student contact person will be informed in the event that the student is known as being missing for more than 24 hours.

-Anyone receiving information that a student is missing should immediately report that information to the Residence Life/Clubs Specialist.
-The Residence Life/Clubs Specialist will be responsible for immediately reporting to local law enforcement.
+Anyone receiving information that a student is missing should immediately report that information to the Assistant Director, Student Life & Housing.
+The Assistant Director, Student Life & Housing will be responsible for immediately reporting to local law enforcement.

 During the housing application process, students may register one or more individuals as a contact for missing person purposes.
-This information will be kept in the office of the Residence Life/Clubs Specialist in a secure cabinet.
+This information will be kept in the office of the Assistant Director, Student Life & Housing in a secure cabinet.